ankiano/resource-naming-guide/docs/source/index.rst

    | **card_issue_intro**

 | Identify the main keywords or concepts most important for describing an object or process.
-| Then use them in a concise format.
+| Then use them in a brief manner.
 If details or specifications are not crucial for understanding, they can be simplified or excluded from the name.
 | There's also a technique known as **shrinking to sense** or **reducing to ultimate meaning**.
-| It involves systematically removing words or parts of a phrase while preserving the core meaning, stopping when further removal would cause loss of sense.
+| It means systematically removing words or parts of a phrase while retaining the core meaning, stopping when further removal would cause loss of sense.

 .. tip::
    | You can progressively remove words: